aceman23/OpenTranslateAI-OpenSourceWebsiteTranslator/README.md

 - Hindi (हिन्दी) - `hi`
 - Portuguese (Português) - `pt`

+For a complete list of supported languages, visit the [LibreTranslate repository](https://github.com/LibreTranslate/LibreTranslate#supported-languages).

 ## Performance Tips

-1. **Self-host LibreTranslate** for better performance and no rate limits
+1. **Self-host [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate)** for better performance and no rate limits
 2. **Use specific target elements** instead of translating the entire page
 3. **Smart caching** enables instant language switching after initial translation
 4. **Translation cache** automatically reduces API calls for repeated content
 5. **Batch processing** optimizes API usage and reduces network overhead

+## Why LibreTranslate?

+[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is the foundation of this widget because it:

+- **Respects Privacy**: No tracking, no data collection, completely open-source
+- **Self-Hostable**: Deploy on your infrastructure for full control
+- **Free & Open**: MIT licensed with an active community
+- **Production Ready**: Used by thousands of websites worldwide
+- **API Compatible**: Drop-in replacement for proprietary translation services

+Learn more and contribute at [github.com/LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate)

 ## Browser Support